MigrateLib: a tool for end-to-end Python library migration: Phase 1: Exploring LLMs for library migration

 \textit{\ElemNC} is the most common property in \migbench.
 This indicates that the target APIs commonly bear different names from the source APIs.
 All LLMs perform well in making this change, with \lm, \mn, and \fo correctly migrating \LlamaCCBMElemNCCorrectPercent, \MiniCCBMElemNCCorrectPercent, and \FouroCCBMElemNCCorrectPercent changes, respectively.

 All three LLMs performed better or equally well in \textit{\argDel} compared to those with \textit{\argAdd}, which is expected as adding an argument requires the LLM to find a suitable replacement, while deleting an argument is a simpler task.
 The \textit{\ArgTrans} property indicates that an argument requires various changes, such as changing the type or value.
 The three LLMs correctly migrate only 76-77\% of the \argTrans changes.
-We discuss specific failure instances in \autoref{sec:llm-discussion}.

 The property \textit{\paramAdd} is found in migrations in just one library, \lib{click} library, where some decorators require adding a parameter to the decorated function \cite{libclick}.
 All three LLMs perform well in migrating these changes; interestingly, \mn performs better than \fo (\MiniCCBMParamAddCorrectPercent vs. \FouroCCBMParamAddCorrectPercent). \mn also performed better than \fo in migrating \dec{s}, which are common in the click library.
 These are the only two categories where \fo does not perform the best.